botleague/botleague/README.md

 #### 2. Send `/confirm` POST

-Problem evaluators must then send a confirmation request with the `eval-key` to `https://liaison.botleague.io/confirm` to verify that botleague indeed initiated the evaluation.
+Problem evaluators must then send a confirmation request with the `eval_key` to `https://liaison.botleague.io/confirm` to verify that botleague indeed initiated the evaluation.

 #### 3. Send `results.json` POST

-Finally evaluators POST `results.json` to `https://liaison.botleague.io/results` with the `eval-key` to complete the evaluation and to be included on the Bot League leaderboards.
+Finally evaluators POST `results.json` to `https://liaison.botleague.io/results` with the `eval_key` to complete the evaluation and to be included on the Bot League leaderboards.
 An example `results.json` can be found [here](problems/example_results/results.json).

 ### Problem versioning